Table of Contents

 How Long Can An Auto Body Shop Keep Your Car For Repairs?

-The time an auto body repair shop can hold your car while it’s being fixed depends on the damage, part availability, and shop workload.
-Repairs will take longer to complete if there is significant damage to the vehicle.
+The time an auto body repair shop can hold your car while it’s being fixed depends on the extent of the damage, part availability, and the shop’s workload.
+Repairs will take longer to complete if the vehicle has significant damage.
 The same goes for when the parts are not readily available.
-Furthermore, if the body shop is dealing with multiple repair jobs, you might have to wait a little longer for your turn.
+Furthermore, if the body shop is handling multiple repair jobs, you may have to wait a little longer for your turn.

 What You Need To Know About Estimated Repair Time

 Mechanics typically have no intention of deliberately extending repair times to retain your vehicle.
 However, establishing clear timeframes is a proactive measure to prevent unnecessary delays.
-Having a documented record of the estimated time and cost beforehand ensures that the mechanic sticks to their commitment.
+Having a documented record of the estimated time and cost beforehand maintains the mechanic’s commitment.

 Minor Repairs Should Not Take More Than A Day